 Your child will be taking classes in compliance with the California Healthy Youth Act.
+These will include nutrition and physical activity, growth, development and sexual health, and mental/emotional health.
 You will be notified before such instruction.
 Any written and audio-visual educational materials planned for use are available for inspection prior to the start of classes.
 You may have copies of non-copyrighted material that will be presented by a consultant or guest speaker.
 You have a right to request, in writing, that your child not participate in any or all activities.
 You may withdraw this request at any time.
 School districts must ensure that all participating pupils receive sexual health instruction from personnel adequately trained in appropriate courses.
 In this District, staff teaches these classes.
-During this class, students in grades 7-8 may be asked to anonymously, voluntarily, and confidentially fill out evaluation and research tools such as surveys, tests, or questionnaires measuring student attitudes toward health, sex, and risk behaviors.
 Copies of Education Code Sections 51933, 51934, and 51938 can be requested from the District or can be obtained online at https://leginfo.legislature.ca.gov.
-[EC 51933-51939; nel
+[EC 51933-51939]